Qovery/qovery-client-python/docs/ContainerSecretApi.md

 # **edit_container_secret**
 > Secret edit_container_secret(container_id, secret_id, secret_edit_request)

-Edit a secret belonging to the container
+NOT YET IMPLEMENTED - Edit a secret belonging to the container

 - You can't edit a BUILT_IN secret - For an override, you can't edit the key - For an alias, you can't edit the value - An override can only have a scope lower to the secret it is overriding (hierarchy is BUILT_IN > PROJECT > ENVIRONMENT > CONTAINER)